Obtaining Permission to Build

-A key part of our service is obtaining permissions from your Local Planning Authority (LPA) to build your annexe.
+A key part of our turnkey service is obtaining permission from your Local Planning Authority (LPA) to build your annexe.
 Something we achieve with an application under the ‘Caravan Act’ and then if needed, a Householder Application.

 Introduced in 1968, the Caravan Act specifies what a caravan is and can lawfully be kept on your property.
 The good news for homeowners is that our structures meet these parameters.
 Yes, a fully functioning home, connected to utilities can be classed as a caravan in the eyes of the law.